 The DMA controller controls data movement over the entire XDATA memory space.
-Since the SFR registers are mapped into the DMA memory space these flexible DMA channels can be used to unburden the 8051 in innovative ways, e.g. feed a USART with data from memory, periodically transfer samples between ADC and memory, produce a desired I/O waveform by transferring a pattern in memory to an I/O port output register, etc. Use of the DMA can also reduce system power consumption by keeping the CPU in a lowpower mode without having to wake up to move data to or from a peripheral unit.
+Since all the SFR registers (except some internal registers) are mapped into the DMA memory space these flexible DMA channels can be used to unburden the 8051 in innovative ways, e.g. feed a USART and I2S with data from memory, periodically transfer samples between ADC and memory, transfer data to and from USB FIFOs (CC2511Fx) etc. Use of the DMA can also reduce system power consumption by letting the CPU run on a lower frequency (CLKCON.CLKSPD).